SurajKande/python_packaging/README.md

 If you’re writing an open source Python module and upload its package, **PyPI** (python packaging index) , more properly known as The ***Cheeseshop***, is the place to host it. to publish create a distributed package and follow the steps below

-    step1: create a districution package (as mentioned above )
+    STEP1: create a distribution package

-    step2: to upload you packages to the global PyPI server you’ll have to register to the PyPI website to authenticate with the PyPI server save the username and password of PyPI in a text file named ***.pypirc***, commonly placed in your home folder.
+    STEP2: to upload you packages to the global PyPI server you’ll have to register to the PyPI website.
+           - to authenticate with the PyPI server save the username and password of PyPI in a text file named ***.pypirc***, placed in your home folder.
 Create it, and text it as demonstrated below:

              `  [distutils]
                  index-servers =
                    pypi